hsf-training/hsf-training-databases-basics/_episodes/10-text-based-search.md

     }
 }
 ```
 Lets search for documents containing words "without" or "beam" in description field.
-Here it looks for docuement containing either of the words.
+Here it looks for document containing either of the words.
 ```python
 search_query = {"query": {"match": {"description": "without beam"}}}